Err0-io/err0agent/README.md

 ### Full mode

-A step by step guide is available on the <a href="https://bit.ly/3PJoFaw">err0</a> platform.
+A step by step guide is available on the <a href="https://bit.ly/3PJoFaw">err0</a> platform, which details each step:
+ 1. Create a numbering policy
+ 2. Add a project to the numbering policy
+ 3. Run the agent, in sandbox mode, on your code to insert error codes
+ 4. Test & tweak the agent configuration to reach your objective
+ 5. Disable sandbox mode and commit error codes
+ 6. Run the agent  `err0-check.sh` command to mark the error codes as committed
+ 7. Create a software (ie. product or service)
+ 8. Track your software versions, to access error codes diff
+ 9. Contribute knowledge and publish knowledge base on your error codes
+ 10. Use error code contexts to keep track of how frequently error codes are occuring

 ## License